goatandsheep/se-exp-challenge-invoice/README.md

 # Wave Front-end Challenge

+## Introduction

+This is my attempt at the Wave front end challenge.
+I'm particularly proud of...

+### Setup

+1. Make sure you have NPM installed
+2. run `npm i`

+### Notes

+As I'm working on this project I'm taking notes on what I'm doing and why.

+I hope to have fun building this project!
+My first impression is that the projects are possibly for features Wave is interested in expanding.
+I am a current Wave user and hopefully I can use my experience to come up with creative solutions to some of the problems I have faced while using the product.

+This project is a page for updating data for users' clients for invoicing purposes.
+Although I read the requirements, I'm also studying the json to understand the structure to give additional hints of what the requirements entail.

+The requirements ask for a simple form.
+A basic HTTP form could do the job of this, but it would not be reusable nor composable.

+My thoughts are to make a vertical list of customers and have a standard layout for displaying the values for each attribute for each customer.
+Pressing an edit button would replace the view from display mode to edit mode and display a form where values can be set before being submitted.
+I intend to do a fairly simple execution and make one interesting feature to stand out.
+For example, I could cache the form values in `localstorage` in case something happens during editing?
+I will see.

+Init npm

+## Challenge Introduction

 The purpose of this exercise is to create something that we can work on together during the onsite interview.
 We do this so that you get a chance to collaborate with Wavers during the interview in a situation where you know something better than us (it's your code, after all!)